 - employers can ask an applicant’s age or date of birth, but this will open them up to scrutiny for lawful reason for asking if challenged.

-If you have been laid off from a job or fired for any of these possible reasons, speak to an attorney today:
+If you have been laid off from a job in Atlanta and Gerogia, are fired for any of these possible reasons, speak to a age discrimination attorney today:

 - a large number of employees over the age of 40 were laid off

 - you were fired to prevent you from earning a pension or claim the benefits promised at retirement

 - you can not be forced to retire if you are still able to perform your job duties, but a company can offer an early retirement package

 If you are asked by your employer to sign a valid ADEA waiver, consult a lawyer first.
 There are many conditions that must be met for this waiver to be considered valid.
 You will want to consult an attorney to make sure your rights are protected before signing anything.
 To learn more about valid ADEA waivers, visit the valid Georgia ADEA waivers page.

 Victims of Age Discrimination in the work place are entitled to the following remedies: